lcford2/coregs/README.md

 To download the Temoa version for COREGS, you can clone [my forked Temoa repo](https://github.com/lcford2/temoa) then checkout the coregs tag with `git checkout tags/v1.2.0--coregs` or you can simply download the source code from [https://github.com/lcford2/temoa/releases/tag/v1.2.0-coregs] if you do not want to use `git`.

-To ensure the COREGS can find Temoa, it should be placed on directory up from the root of this project in a folder called `temoa`.
+To ensure the COREGS can find Temoa, it should be placed a single directory up from the root of this project in a folder called `temoa`.
-To
+After installing Temoa, listing the parent directory of this project with `ls ..` should contain a folder named `temoa` and a folder named `coregs` for COREGS to run properly.

 ## Setup python environment

 It is highly recommended to use virtual environments for your python projects.
+Temoa is built with [Pyomo](http://www.pyomo.org/) and Pyomo recommends using the `conda` package manager for installation.
+Temoa follows this advice and requires specific versions of Pyomo and its extra dependencies therefore we COREGS also follows this advice and builds its environment from the base Temoa environment.

+### Downloading `conda`

-Two common approaches to this are using `venv` with `pip` or using `conda`.
+The most common ways to get `conda` are with the [Anaconda](https://docs.conda.io/projects/conda/en/latest/glossary.html#anaconda-glossary) or [Miniconda](https://docs.conda.io/projects/conda/en/latest/glossary.html#miniconda-glossary) distributions.

-If you are using `venv` and `pip`, ensure you are using Python 3.7 to create the environment.

-### `venv` environment setup

-To create the virtual environment for COREGS, execute the following command in
-- `python3.7 -m venv coregs-env`
-- `source coregs-env/bin/activate`
-- `pip install -r requirements.txt`
+Anaconda installs `conda` along with Python, R, and many scientific computing packages and thus takes up a rather large amount of disk space and can take a while to install.
+Miniconda is a minimal version of Anaconda that only provides `conda`, Python, and the packages needed to make them work properly.
+We recommend Miniconda, but the choice will not affect how you prepare the environment for COREGS.
+Regardless of which distribution you choose, you can follow the [installation instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) to download and install it.

 ### `conda` environment setup

-If you are using the `conda` package manager, you can create the python environment for COREGS by executing `conda env create -f environment.yml` in the root directory of this project.
+The python environment for COREGS can be created by executing `conda env create -f environment.yml` in the root directory of this project.
-To activate this environment so COREGS has access to the necessary packages, run `conda activate coregs`.
+To activate this environment so COREGS has access to the necessary packages, run `conda activate coregs-env`.

-Regardless of which method you choose to setup the virtual environment, it must be activated before running the `coregs.py` file.

 ## Data